cantti/dotnet-helper.nvim/README.md

 Work in progress!

 Set of usefull commands for dotnet development.
+Only unix filesystems supported.

 Uses https://github.com/ibhagwan/fzf-lua